rsvp/fecon235/README.md

 * yi_quandl.py : Access Quandl with pandas for plots and analysis.
 * yi_stocks.py : Access stocks and funds with pandas for plots and analysis.

-However, for IPython notebooks and interactive sesssions, only one generalized module **fecon** needs to be imported.
+However, for Jupyter notebooks and interactive sesssions, only one generalized module **fecon235.py** needs to be imported. please see https://git.io/fecon-intro in *docs* for details.
 The commands are very easy to learn and customize, producing relatively sophisticated results quickly without detailed knowledge of the underlying numerical packages.